codejiajia/UniSyn/README.md

 The following data and model checkpoints are available at [zenodo](https://zenodo.org/records/16352141).

 - `data/drugcomb`: The curated datasets for monotherapy response and drug synergy prediction are derived from DrugComb `data_to_split.csv`.Each drug is associated with three raw data modalities: fingerprints `Drug_use.csv`, SMILES sequences `drug_sequence_em.csv`, and molecular graphs `drug_feature_graph.npy`.
 The file `Drug_map.npy` provides the mapping between drug indices and names.
 Each cell line includes gene expression `Cell_use_zscore.csv`, somatic mutation `mutation.csv`, and copy number variation `nv_zscore.csv` data.
+- `data/O'Neil`:The O'Neil dataset follows the same structure as DrugComb, containing matched files for monotherapy response, drug synergy prediction, and multi-modal features of both drugs and cell lines.
+- `data/NCI-ALMANAC`:The NCI-ALMANAC dataset follows the same structure as DrugComb, containing matched files for monotherapy response, drug synergy prediction, and multi-modal features of both drugs and cell lines.
+- `data/CCLE`:Cell line annotations data, including Model ID, CellLineName, Oncotree Lineage, and other metadata.
+- `data/CTRPv2`:Drugs for prospective synergy prediction, including drug name, status, SMILES, and other metadata.
+- `data/Unseen`: Contains training, validation, and test sets for the CellOut, DrugPairOut, and BothOut scenarios.
+- `data/PaccMann`:Contains the list of genes associated with drug sensitivity.
+- `checkpoints/Pretained`: Pretrained model checkpoints for monotherapy response and drug synergy prediction.